Pharmacology of cell excitation

 Desensitization of the nicotinic acetylcholine receptor

 As had been mentioned earlier (slide 2.5.5), the nicotinic acetylcholine receptor undergoes inactivation when bound to its ligand for prolonged periods of time.
-This property is important in the mode of action of the “depolarizing blocker” succinylcholine (slide 6.15.1).
+This property is important in the action mode of the “depolarizing blocker” succinylcholine (slide 6.15.1).

 In the experiment illustrated here, acetylcholine was electrophoretically applied to frog muscle neuromuscular synapses, and the resulting postsynaptic potentials were recorded.
 Repetitive short acetylcholine stimuli evoke postsynaptic potentials of uniform amplitude.
 When continuous application starts, a strong depolarization occurs, which then declines even in the face of continued transmitter application.
 The response to superimposed short acetylcholine pulses also declines.